NEW YEAR, NEW SKILL 🛠️ Master 8 Essential Tools in 2025

 The type of tile you’re using is a factor when choosing the best tile saw.
 Some materials require extra features to create the best results.

-Ceramic and porcelain are very common types of tile, but while ceramic is easy to cut, porcelain is much more challenging and requires a high-quality diamond-encrusted blade.
+Ceramic and porcelain are very common types of tile.
+While learning how to cut ceramic tile is easy, porcelain is much more challenging and requires a high-quality diamond-encrusted blade.
 Marble is too soft to snap, so a manual tile scorer won’t be your best choice there.
 Some natural materials, like terra cotta, stone, and others, tend to be very dusty and require a wet saw, as the mess can be unbearable and make it difficult to see what you’re doing.

 A handheld wet/dry tile saw is the most versatile tile saw, and it will make most basic cuts.
 A wet saw follows closely behind and creates more accurate cuts.
 If you’re unsure about the type of saw your tile requires, these two styles will work for almost any tile and situation.